planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 ### Attack

 Adventurers get a lot of mileage out of bone-headed violence, so learn this Action well.
 This applies to any physical strike, whether unarmed, melee, ranged, or even supernatural.
-Attackers Check Nature vs. their target's Poise.
+Attackers Check NATURE vs. their target's POISE.
 If successful, they inflict the weapon's DM plus any Edge as damage to Mettle.
-Use a relevant military or martial arts-related Concept in place of Nature, if higher.
+Use a relevant military or martial arts-related CONCEPT in place of NATURE, if higher.

-**Check** Nature vs. Poise
+**Check** NATURE vs. POISE

 {: .outcomes }